Introduction

 Benchmarks

-To validate the statistical results, jfa’s automated unit tests regularly verify the main output from the package against the following benchmarks:
+To ensure the accuracy of statistical results, jfa employs automated unit tests that regularly validate the output from the package against the following established benchmarks in the area of audit sampling:

 References